RichardForshaw/resume/mkd-blog/docs/articles/2022-08-30-aws-cli-essentials.markdown

 I've created my fair share of containers in Python and Javascript, each with their own quirks, and maintaining the dependencies of your project is always something that comes up.
 This is a small detour from the primary subject of the article (and probably warrants a more complete article), but it is a worthy one, since regardless of your language of choice, you will probably:

   a. be doing some local testing, thus will need to have local dependencies
   b. be packaging up these dependencies somehow to deploy them somewhere
   c. want to manage your dependency versions and not have them upgraded silently (e.g. when you build or start your container)
   d. want to keep things clean in your Docker container

 For Python, dependency management is usually straightforward because the standard way is to install them globally.
-In the old days (in this case I'm referring to the 'pre-Docker' days, as opposed to the days when `print` was still a keyword!), to manage multiple Python projects you typically had to use [virtualenv](https://virtualenv.pypa.io/en/latest/) (and _virtualenvwrapper_... whistfull sigh), and you then proceeded to create multiple environments and switch between them.
+In the old days (i.e. 'pre-Docker' days), to manage multiple Python projects you typically had to use [virtualenv](https://virtualenv.pypa.io/en/latest/) (and _virtualenvwrapper_... whistfull sigh), and you then proceeded to create multiple environments and switch between them.
 But then Docker came along and (in my opinion) solved this problem by giving you a full virtual machine in which you could isolate you entire environment (not just your Python one).

 I tend to maintain a number of requirements files: `requirements.txt` (the standard one), `requirements-dev.txt` (for development tools) and `requirements-test.txt` (for test tools).
-The reason for splitting them is that when you deploy your service, you only want to deploy the dependencies required to run the service; in the same vein, if I have a CICD solution, I generally want to only deploy the service requirements and the test requirements.
+The reason for splitting them is that when you deploy your service, you only want to deploy the dependencies required to run the service; in the same vein, if I have a CI/CD solution, I generally want to only deploy the service requirements and the test requirements.

 This is done simply enough with the following lines in `Dockerfile`: